Vertical 02 · Research

 Closing synthesis

 Texas’s corporate-law architecture is not a normative claim about Delaware.
 It is a structural alternative: a unified entity code, an express Texas-first source rule, a statutory business-judgment-rule codification, a statutory derivative-standing threshold, a statutory forum-selection authority, a statutory jury-waiver authority, and a specialized adjudicatory layer composed of the Business Court and the Fifteenth Court of Appeals.
-What Delaware accomplishes through 240 years of Chancery doctrine, Texas accomplishes through a TBOC chapter, a Government Code chapter, and a 2025 reform cycle.
+What Delaware accomplishes through more than 230 years of Chancery doctrine, Texas accomplishes through a TBOC chapter, a Government Code chapter, and a 2025 reform cycle.
 The open question — on which SMU CGI takes no position — is whether statutory clarity can supply the predictability and legitimacy that Delaware historically produced through accumulated common-law depth.
 The Reincorporation Index measures adoption; the TBC Codex measures adjudication; this page measures architecture.

 11. Primary authorities and further reading